subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 errors: No known data errors
 ```

-To replace the second disk, run the following command:
+Once the first disk has been replaced, you can replace the second disk by running the following command:
 ```shell
 admin@nas01:~ % doas zpool replace data-pool /dev/gpt/HDD10 /dev/gpt/HDD23
 ```

-To see the current progress, run the following command again:
+To see the current progress of `zpool replace`, run the following command again:
 ```shell
 admin@nas01:~ % zpool status -v data-pool
   pool: data-pool